 |

 Juniper Networks designs, develops, and sells products and services for networks.
 Co.'s network and service offerings include routing, switching, Wi-Fi, network security, artificial intelligence (AI) or AI-enabled enterprise networking operations, and software-defined networking technologies.
 In addition to its products, Co. provides its customers a variety of services, including maintenance and support, other services, Software-as-a-Service, and education and training programs.
-Co.'s portfolio addresses multiple domains in the network: primary; edge; access and aggregation; data centers; and campus and branch.
-Co.'s principal product families include: ACX Series, MX Series and PTX Series.
+Co.'s product families and service offerings include: routing products, such as ACX Series, MX Series, PTX Series, Paragon Pathfinder and Session Smart Routers; switching products; security products; and services.
 According to our Juniper Networks stock split history records, Juniper Networks has had 2 splits. | |

 |